gebeyehu08/Objective_Data-analytics-python/bach/CONTRIBUTING.md

-# Contributing to Objectiv Bach
+# Objectiv Bach -  Development

-Thank you for considering contributing to Objectiv Bach.
-Please first take a look at the [Contribution Guide](https://objectiv.io/docs/home/the-project/contribute) in our Docs if you haven’t already.
+Here you'll find instructions for development on Objectiv Bach.
+If you want to contribute (Thank you!), please take a look at the [Contribution Guide](https://www.objectiv.io/docs/home/the-project/contribute) in our Docs.
 It contains information about our contribution process and where you can fit in.

 ## Getting the latest version of Bach
 If you want the latest and greatest from your local checkout, install objectiv_bach in edit mode: